Necoro/feed2imap-go/README.md

 ### Additions to feed2imap

 * Groups: Have the ability to group feeds that share characteristics, most often the same parent folder in the hiearchy.
-  But also allows to share options between feeds.
+  It also allows sharing options between feeds.
 Usages: Categories ("News", "Linux") and merging different feeds of the same origin.
 * Heavier use of parallel processing (it's Go after all ;)).
 Also, it is way faster.
 * Global `target` and each feed only specifies the folder relative to that target.
 (feature contained also in [fork of the original][nec])